Rodco/rodco_db_docs/docs/inventory/ui.md

 # supplier_invoice:

 - Logistic Reps need to access and filter supplier_invoices pending of being received. ( received_at )
-- Logistic Reps need to see details ( supplier_invoice_item_received ) of supplier_invoice
+- Logistic Reps need to see details ( supplier_invoice_item ) of supplier_invoice
-- Logistic Reps need to complete supplier_invoice_item_received when a shipment is received
+- Logistic Reps need to complete supplier_invoice_item when a shipment is received

 Table
 id